oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 <details>
 <summary>**Step 2: Configure the Glassfish App to connect to the DB Firewall**</summary>

-    - In this lab you will modify the Glassfish app to connect to DB Firewall, which will inturn connect to the pluggable database **`employees_search`**.
-DB Firewall will monitor the incoming SQL traffic and can decide to alert, block or pass the SQL traffic to the database.

-1. Go to the terminal session and migrate the Glassfish App connection string to proxy through the Database Firewall
+1. In this lab you will modify the Glassfish app to connect to DB Firewall, which will inturn connect to the pluggable database **`employees_search`**.
+Go to the terminal session and migrate the Glassfish App connection string to proxy through the Database Firewall.

     ````
     <copy>./dbf_start_proxy_glassfish.sh</copy>